vighnesh-balaji/Customer-Churn-Prediction/README.md

 # Customer-Churn-Prediction

-We aim to accomplist the following:
+We aim to accomplish the following:

 Identify and visualize which factors contribute to customer churn.
 Build a prediction model that will perform the following: